 This page lists the basic information of what a real estate agent in the Portland, OR area should know about heating oil tanks.

 Heating Oil Tanks are old steel containers which are often buried underground, they are filled with diesel fuel which is or was used to heat many home.
 These tanks were installed in homes from the late 1920’s to the late 1970s.
 Any neighborhood that existed during this time could have a tank even around a newer home.

-A large amount of these tanks rusted and leaked number 2 oil, aka diesel, into the surrounding soil.
+A large amount of these tanks rusted and leaked heating oil which is basically diesel fuel, into the surrounding soil.
 It typically costs between $1,000-$3,000 to clean up an oil tank spill.
 In the case of very bad leaks the cost can easily meet or sometimes exceed $10,000.
 We have seen cleanups costing over $70,000.
 A tank that hasn’t leaked costs around $1,000 to decommission.

 The cost of a cleanup depends on how much oil leaked into the ground, how much physical space it takes up, and if there is groundwater.
 The DEQ will let you leave up to 65 cubic yards of contaminated soil that is under 10,000ppm.
 More than that and the tank and dirt under it usually needs to come out.

 Some homes have more than one underground storage tank.
 Such as for a garage, for gasoline, a duplex, or a previous underground tank failed and was not removed at that time.

 Because of this it is advised to get a tank search in any neighborhood that existed prior to the 1980s.
 Even if there is a letter of decommissioning there can still be a second tank if no one has searched for one.